By Roy Stevenson

 Let's face it, it's the people you meet on your assignments that makes travel writing rewarding.
-Engaging with new people is one of the best travel writing perks.
+Engaging with new people is one of the best perks.
 And including people in your story is an important technique to make your article more interesting.

 Here are a few of the people I’ve met on writing assignments, in no particular order.
 If you’re just breaking into travel writing, maybe this will inspire you.
 If you're a veteran - who are the people you've met that are unforgettable?

-One of the most memorable gentlemen I’ve met was Tom Gilzean, who is 97 years old as I write this.
+One of the most memorable gentlemen I’ve met was Tom Gilzean, who was 97 years old when I wrote this post.
 He was part of my article about the Royal Mile in Edinburgh.

 This lively Scotsman was a sprightly 92 when we met on the Royal Mile.
-He was talking to a shopkeeper in a thick, incomprehensible Scottish brogue, and I cheekily asked if he was speaking English.
+He was talking to a shopkeeper in a thick, incomprehensible Scottish brogue, and I cheekily asked, "are you speaking English?"

 For my impertinence, I received a stern tongue-in-cheek lecture from this World War II hero, about how he speaks the Queen’s English.
 Then Mr. Gilzean was kind enough to walk outside with me and point out things to see along the upper part of the Royal Mile.

-Tom delights in strolling around town in full kilt regalia, posing with tourists for photographs and, of course, baffling them with his undecipherable Scottish brogue.
+Tom delighted in strolling around town in full kilt regalia, posing with tourists for photographs and, of course, baffling them with his undecipherable Scottish brogue.
 At 92 he was the epitome of a strapping Scotsman: tall, kilted, and handsome.
 Unfortunately, he passed away in November, 2019 at the age of 99.
 Up until the end he continued his fundraising efforts for many charities.
 Read the BBC article about Tom Gilzean and his good works.

 Travel writers love to soak up local culture wherever they happen to be.